Hey, you see the latest media take on Bush's trip out to the renewable energy lab today.

 Well, but of course.

-Um you've mentioned Halliburton as a possible operator of the ports.
+You've mentioned Halliburton as a possible operator of the ports.

-Most people don't realize that Lady Bird Johnson originally owned Brown and Root virtually outright, and she is now one of the she or her kids, I don't know what the status is right now, are principal owners uh of Halliburton, uh not majority, but principal, and they have far more assets in Halliburton than Dick Cheney ever could possibly conceive of having.
+And she is now one of the, she or her kids, I don't know what the status is right now, are principal owners of Halliburton.

-Well, plus Cheney doesn't work there anymore.
+Well, plus, Cheney doesn't work there anymore.

-I'm not sure whether he's or sold it off, whatever he did, but Lady Bird and or and or her family control more of Halliburton.
+I'm not sure whether he sold it off, whatever he did.

 All right, so how did that happen?

-Did Lady Bird and her family uh they own Kellogg Brown and Root when they own Brown and Root, and when uh when Halliburton acquired Brown and Root, and I was working for Halliburton, uh Halliburton Brown Root at Comanche Peak Power Plant down in Glenrose, Texas at the time.
+And when Halliburton acquired Brown and Root, and I was working for Halliburton, Halliburton, Brown Root at Comanche Peak Power Plant down in Glen Rose, Texas at the time, she just traded her stock for Halliburton stock.

 That was all there was to it.